 A distinct “bone” division at Washington University

-With the merger of Barnes and Jewish Hospitals in 1993, the Division relinquished its endocrine function to the “sister” Endocrine Division at the former Barnes Hospital, and became the current Division of Bone and Mineral Diseases, thus completing the transformation into a unit entirely focused on skeletal disorders.
-Since then, our Division has remained an independent unit within the Department of Internal Medicine at Washington University, a unique entity in academic medicine.
+With the merger of Barnes and Jewish Hospitals in 1993, the division relinquished its endocrine function to the “sister” Endocrine Division at the former Barnes Hospital, and became the current Division of Bone and Mineral Diseases, thus completing the transformation into a unit entirely focused on skeletal disorders.
+Since then, our division has remained an independent unit within the Department of Medicine at Washington University School of Medicine in St. Louis, a unique entity in academic medicine.

 During the 1990s, the Division of Bone and Mineral Diseases continued to grow its research and clinical programs around a new generation of faculty who, as their predecessors, later became prominent investigators and leaders in the bone and mineral scientific community.

-Among them, Roberto Pacifici made the initial, seminal observations that inflammatory cytokines play central roles in post-menopausal osteoporosis and estrogen-dependent bone loss, and his contributions were instrumental in opening a new avenue of investigation that is now known as osteoimmunology.
-Roberto Civitelli demonstrated the biologic importance of direct cell-cell interactions via gap and adherens junctions in regulating osteoblast differentiation and function, thus opening a new direction of research that has expanded into other disciplines, including mechanotransduction and stem cell biology.
-Dr. Pacifici functioned as Interim Chief (1999-2001), and later became the Chief of the Division of Endocrinology and Metabolism at Emory University.
-Dr. Civitelli was named the Sydney M. & Stella H. Schoenberg Professor of Medicine in 2003, and was appointed Chief of the Division in February 2010.
+Among them, Roberto Pacifici, MD, made the initial, seminal observations that inflammatory cytokines play central roles in post-menopausal osteoporosis and estrogen-dependent bone loss, and his contributions were instrumental in opening a new avenue of investigation that is now known as osteoimmunology.
+Roberto Civitelli, MD, demonstrated the biologic importance of direct cell-cell interactions via gap and adherens junctions in regulating osteoblast differentiation and function, thus opening a new direction of research that has expanded into other disciplines, including mechanotransduction and stem cell biology.
+Pacifici functioned as Interim Chief (1999-2001), and later became the Chief of the Division of Endocrinology and Metabolism at Emory University.
+Roberto Civitelli, MD, was named the Sydney M. and Stella H. Schoenberg Professor of Medicine in 2003, and was appointed chief of the division in February 2010.

 The Bone Health Program established